Squeezed by budget and Islamic State, Iraqi health system struggles

 Dari relies partly on donations and supplies from pharmaceutical firms and food manufacturers.

-Abdel Sadaa said the government has called on non-governmental organizations to help it fill the gap in public services caused by the state’s new austerity measures.
+Abdel Sadaa said the government has called on non-governmental organisations to help it fill the gap in public services caused by the state’s new austerity measures.

 But he said instead of helping groups like his operate, government agencies often obstruct his work.

-Instead of supervising organizations to prevent corruption and theft, the state uses the security situation to restrict the groups’ activities, he said.
+Instead of supervising organisations to prevent corruption and theft, the state uses the security situation to restrict the groups’ activities, he said.

 The chief of the NGO directorate in the Iraqi cabinet, Ali Makki, said his office is intensifying efforts to facilitate the work of non-governmental organizations, especially those providing relief and health services.